iftechfoundation/twine-cookbook/terms/terms_twee.md

 ## Special Tag Names

-Most Twee compilers understand two case-sensitive, lowercase tag names: stylesheet and script.
+Twee 3 defines two special case-sensitive lowercase passage tags: `stylesheet` and `script`.

-Passages are also loaded according to alphabetical order if others exist with the same special keywords in their own tags.
+(Passages are also loaded according to alphabetical order if others exist with the same special passage tags.)

 #### Stylesheet